RickardHultgren/gnomyframework/Gnomy_Framework.md

 resilience theory.
 Shifting attention toward resources, relationships, and internal strengths has been shown to increase optimism, motivation, and problem-solving capacity.
-It also encourages autonomy and competence---two key components of self-determination theory [@ryan2000self].
+It also encourages autonomy and competencetwo key components of self-determination theory [@ryan2000self].

 ### Risk Mapping & Action Planning (SAGE)